 Alaska residents pay an average of $372 less per year for homeowners insurance than homeowners as a whole in the U.S. This may be due in part to the state’s low incidence of natural disasters.
 Wildfires, harsh winters and water damage due to frozen and burst pipes are among the common causes of home damage in Alaska.

 The Grand Canyon State boasts some of the most breathtaking vistas in the country, but living in Arizona and owning a home means you should be aware of certain risks.
 Flash floods are common during monsoon season, which starts in June and continues through September.
 The state’s arid climate can also contribute to wildfires.

 The Land of Opportunity comes with numerous risks to property.
 The state’s proximity to the New Madrid fault increases the risk for earthquakes, and several regions are prone to flooding.
 Tornadoes and high winds are also common.

-The Golden State is known for its beauty and laid-back lifestyle, but California presents numerous risks to homes.
+The Golden State is known for its beauty and laid-back lifestyle, but California’s unstable insurance home market is a growing concern.
 Wildfires are a common occurrence, with the 10 most expensive wildfires in U.S. history all happening within California’s borders.
 Earthquakes are also an ever-present danger.

 Strong storms frequently roll off the Rocky Mountains and through Colorado.
-The Insurance Information Institute (Triple-I) ranks the Centennial State as the second-highest in the nation for number of hail claims.
-Tornadoes are also fairly common, as are wildfires.
+Damage to roofs caused by hail storms can be expensive to repair and maintain.
+Tornadoes in the state are also fairly common, as are wildfires.